Understanding Protein Quality: PDCAAS, Bioavailability & Amino Acids

 | Legumes | 50–60% | Moderate |

+Essential amino acids are crucial because the body cannot produce them on its own and they must be obtained from food.
 The body cannot produce 9 amino acids on its own – they must be obtained from food.
 For muscle building, BCAAs (leucine, isoleucine, valine) are particularly important.

 | Amino Acid | Function | Best Sources |